composr-ecosystem/composr/_tests/codechecker/readme.txt

 Here are some checks other linters do which we do not do (no duplication of remarks across projects, written in tool quality order)...

 PhpStorm's Code Inspector:
- - "Unreachable statement" (Reason: often caught between a rock and a hard place with these, e.g. other lint checks for 'break' always being defined, or other lints insist on 'return' being defined yet a code path exits)
+ - "Unreachable statement" (Reason: often caught between a rock and a hard place with these, e.g. other lint checks for 'break' always being defined, or other lints insist on 'return' being defined yet a code path exits; the CQC only checks if you have code after an actual 'return' statement)
- - "Variable '$<variable>' is probably undefined" (Reason: does not do smart branch checks)
+ - "Variable '$<variable>' is probably undefined" (Reason: does not do smart branch checks, many false positives)
- - Unused checks (Reason: there are many reasons to not use variables)
+ - Unused checks (Reason: there are many reasons to not use variables, so many false positives)
- - "Missing return statement" (this is useful, but if we have like a warn_exit at the end of a function, this would trigger the error)
+ - Import checks of various kinds (Reason: Unreliable)
  - Regexp scanning (Reason: pedantic and inaccurate)
  - "Missing @return tag" (Reason: we don't explicitly document void returns)
- - Missing returns for functions that can return null (Reason: not needed, and a little hard for us to track)
  - "Unhandled exception" / "Redundant catch clause" / "Missing @throws tag" (Reason: we don't force exceptions to be handled in the caller function)
- - Import checks of various kinds (Reason: Unreliable)
- - "Silly assignment", Assignment to self (Reason: very rare mistake and a bit hard to implement in our system)
- - "Expression has the same operands" (Reason: very rare mistake and a bit hard to implement in our system)
  - Checking overridden methods match parent (Reason: we don't track method signatures so well)
  - Checking method calls have the correct parameters (Reason: we cannot trace classes as well as PhpStorm, only sometimes can we do it)
  - Duplicate code detection (Reason: the portions of code detected as duplicated are often too small to handle differently)